minershive/hiveon-kb/guides/start_custom_miner.md

 # How build your own package?
 Hive 2.0 supports custom miners that you can “cook” yourself and you’ll need to implement using several easy scripts in order to get your miner to work and send stats to Hive.
 We won’t cover the process of creating these scripts in this article though.

-If you don’t see a specific miner you’d like to use on our [custom miner download](http://download.hiveos.farm/custom/) page, check the [Custom Miner Integration forum thread](https://forum.hiveos.farm/t/custom-miner-integration/4521) for more packages that our enthusiasts have created to be used with Hive OS.
+If you don’t see a specific miner you’d like to use on our <a href="http://download.hiveos.farm/custom/">custom miner download</a> page, check the <a href="https://forum.hiveos.farm/t/custom-miner-integration/4521">Custom Miner Integration forum thread</a> for more packages that our enthusiasts have created to be used with Hive OS.

-Additionally, you can refer to the [custom miner integration Readme on GitHub](https://github.com/minershive/hiveos-linux/tree/master/hive/custom) for script templates and examples on how to create and integrate your own miner.
+Additionally, you can refer to the <a href="https://github.com/minershive/hiveos-linux/tree/master/hive/custom">custom miner integration Readme on GitHub</a> for script templates and examples on how to create and integrate your own miner.